 - Waters contained or flowing through the land

 There are all kinds of potential rights in land, from liens to estates that you can only have during your lifetime (and cannot pass down to heirs).
-Having a full abstract will help you determine whether you or someone that currently owns a piece of property has “good and marketable title” in the land.
+Having a full abstract will help you determine whether you or someone that currently owns a piece of property has a “good and marketable title” in the land.
 This type of title is free of legal defects.

 What Type of Information Is Contained in the Abstract of Title?